 Colt is fast and violent with four turns per month.
 Start up is £5, including 2 turns, further turns costing £1.
-Or send a s.a.e. for info sheet.
+Or send a s.a.e. for info is a game of mercenary combat set in the 21st Century.
+Recruit, train and employ a fighting force.